asiryan/elliptic-rank-search/README.md

 python -m unittest discover -s tests -v
 ```

 The full suite needs configured GP.
 Native-sieve tests run when its .NET tool has been built.
-CI replays certificates and section identities without GP, tests data integrity and builds/tests the sieve.
+Certificates and section identities can be checked without GP using the commands in the testing guide.
 Long discovery searches are explicit research commands.

 ## Attribution and license